Consumer Comfort Choice (Oban)

 HeatSage decides when to charge a household’s storage heaters based on the residents’ desired comfort levels at different times of the day, the ambient temperature in the living room, and the next day’s weather forecast.
 The net result will be a much better heating experience for households and, in the vast majority of cases, lower bills.

-We have now recruited most of the ninety homes that will take part in the HeatSage project.
+We have already recruited most of the ninety homes that will take part in the HeatSage project.
 Oban has a variety of tenures including owner occupiers, private rental, and social housing, and we have a cross-section of properties in the study.
 Residents’ motivations for taking part in the project are varied and include a desire for lower bills, improved heating and an interest in the free opportunity to trial the new technology.

 David Stern is Connected Response’s Customer Engagement Manager and has been working with the ALIenergy team liaising with residents: